 2013 study by the Carnegie Institute states storm intensity and agricultural practices are the main culprits for the algae problem in Lake Erie.
 Monitoring in Lake Erie and at tributary outfalls is needed to determine if changing practices to reduce algae are working.
 In particular, monitoring is needed in the Detroit River which has ‘three streams’.
 Detroit’s center stream is the water coming from Lake Huron which supplies over 80% of the water to Lake Erie.
 The ‘western stream’ on the Detroit side and ‘eastern stream’ on the Ontario side flow into Lake Erie with much higher phosphorous concentrations than the Huron ‘stream’.
 There is little known about these phosphorous sources to Lake Erie.
 Articles in the New York Times and elsewhere suggest that 2013 will be a bad algae year.

-Recent information from Notre Dame suggest that Asian Carp are probably establishing in the western basin of Lake Eire.
+One form of Asian Carp, grassy carp is reproducing in the Sandusky River according to O.D.N.R. and ohers.
+Alsom information from Notre Dame suggest that Asian Carp are probably establishing in the western basin of Lake Eire.
 The findings are similar to a study by Purdue University which says that Asian Carp may have more of an opportunity to establish in the Great Lakes than once thought.

-The Great Lakes Water Quality Agreement assigns the task of developing recommendations on a wide variety of threats to the Great Lakes to the Internation Joint Commission which has representation from the US and Canada.
+The Great Lakes Water Quality Agreement assigns the task of developing recommendations on a wide variety of threats to the Great Lakes to the International Joint Commission which has representation from the US and Canada.

 To learn about how Lake Erie was managed for its comeback, read Lake Erie Water Quality 1970-1982 A Management Assessment Report.
 Issues addressed include: water quantity & water levels; page 9 discusses circulation and the impacts from the Detroit River; Nutrients, page 61 about the Maumee and Detroit Rivers …’even though the Maumee has more concentrated nutrients; the Detroit is more influential because of its volume’; 80% of the phosphorous discharged to Lake Erie falls out into the sediments.
 Heavy rains and winds in 2011 stirred up sediments in the lake aiding algae growth.
 Detroit Wastewater sewage sludge dumped into Lake Erie from 2009 through 2011 fueled algae.